PrestaShop/prestashop-specs/back-office/design/themes-and-logo/theme-logo.md

-# SPECIFICATIONS -DESIGN > THEME & LOGO > THEME & LOGO
+# SPECIFICATIONS - DESIGN > THEME & LOGO > THEME & LOGO

 _As a merchant, I want to be able to set up my store's look._